webgriffe/SyliusActiveCampaignPlugin/docs/03_B-Events.md

 - `sylius.order.post_create`
 - `sylius.order.post_update`
+- `sylius.order.post_complete`
 - `sylius.order.post_delete`

-The first two will lead to a Ecommerce Order/Abandoned Cart Create/Update.
+The first three will lead to a Ecommerce Order/Abandoned Cart Create/Update.
 The last one will lead to a Ecommerce Order/Abandoned Cart Remove.
 The EcommerceOrderEnqueuer will automatically check for order status.
 If the order is a cart or a order in state new or fulfilled it will create an EcommerceOrder Create or Update message.
 Otherwise, if the order state is canceled, it will create a EcommerceOrderRemove message and then remove the ActiveCampaign Ecommerce